Lspacedev/afro-cinema-blog-client/README.md

 1. Open the live site in your browser.
 2. Login or create an account.
-3. View posts, manage profile, send messages.
+3. View blog posts and write comments.

 ## Tech Stack